da-ya08/FANUC-IDE/README.md

 ```

 ## Get .exe

 You can also [download .exe](https://github.com/da-ya08/FANUC-IDE/releases/tag/Release).

 ## Usage

 Open LS files, edit syntax highlighting and save.

+## Use FTP

+- In the FTP menu, the download function requests an FTP link (example: ftp://admin@127.0.0.1/md%3A%5Cmain.ls)
+- If there is no login in the link, it is taken from [conf.py](conf.py), the _FTP_DATA_ variable
+- If the file was downloaded, then when sending, it will be sent to the same place where it was downloaded
+- If necessary, the file can be sent via another link "Send via link..."

 ## Contributing